nens/threedi-docs/source/b_modelling_workflow.rst

 Manage your schematisations and models
 ----------------------------------------
-Managing your schematisations and models can be done with :ref:`the Management Portal <management_screens_manual>`.
+Managing your schematisations and models can be done with :ref:`3Di Management <management_screens_manual>`.